 Vietnam

-Our work extends from the North to the South of Vietnam, with priority accorded to the Centre and North of the country.
-These regions count among the poorest and are populated by ethnic minorities which remain on the sidelines of visible economic development around major population centres.
+Our work extends from the north to the south of the country, with priority given to the centre and north of Vietnam.
+These regions are among the poorest in the country and are populated by ethnic minorities who are excluded from the economic development visible around the major cities.

 - Official language: Vietnamese